jenstem/my-professional-portfolio/README.md

 *This is a screenshot of the Project Section*

 ![](https://github.com/jenstem/my-professional-portfolio/blob/main/assets/images/Contact%20me%20on%20website.png)
-*This is a screenshot of Contact Me section*
+*This is a screenshot of the Contact Me section*

 ## Images & Code: